The Theological Axiom

 The Litmus Test of “Deology”

-If a theologian or scholar says, "Genesis 1 is not history," the follow-up question determines if they are a "Deologist":
+If theologians and scholars say, “Genesis 1 is not history,” the follow-up question determines if they are a “deologist”:

-If the result is a dry, intellectual lecture that leaves you feeling "smarter" but less "prayerful," you’ve found a Deologist.
+If the result is a dry, intellectual lecture that leaves you feeling “smarter” but less “prayerful,” you’ve found a deologist.